klevu/jsv2-early-adopters/components/facets/README.md

 # Facets - Base component

 >**Note:**
->This is a base component for product add to cart functionality.
+>This is a base component for filters functionality.
 >It won't have any output on user interface.
 It only initializes core functions.

 You will find the necessary resources for this component available here: